adityaazad79/IPL_2023_Dataset_Scraping/README.md

 2. Bowling_PerMatchData_IPL_2023.csv - The dataset contains information about the performance of each bowler in each inning of the match.

-#### The datasets have been categorised yearwise and are presnt in their respective yearwise_folders.

-#### I have also combined the datasets into a single one for each type of datasets which is present at the home of the repo.

 # All the column names and their explanations.
 ## 1. Dataset : Batting_PerMatchData_IPL_2023.csv